nononovak/otwadvent2018-ctfwriteup/README.md

 33. Day 25 Endgame - Pwn/net (300) - __NOT SOLVED__:
 34. lostpresent2 - pwn/misc (200) - __NOT SOLVED__:
 35. Snow Hammer - pwn (400) - __NOT SOLVED__:

+SOLVED* == solved, but only after some hints when the competition was over